jtgasper3/shibboleth-idp-dockerized/README.md

 * 3.2.0 - The latest 3.2.0 image
 * 3.1.2 - The latest 3.1.2 image

-Retired tags contain a valid version of the IdP, but are no longer rev'd when new Java and Jetty releaseds are made.
+Retired tags contain a valid version of the IdP, but are no longer rev'd when new Java and Jetty releases are made.
 Other tags may exists but either are no longer maintained or are not considered production ready.

 ## Creating a Shibboleth IdP Configuration
 Assuming that you do not already have one, create your initial IdP configuration by run with:

 ```
-docker run -it -v $(pwd):/ext-mount --rm unicon/shibboleth-idp init-idp.sh
+docker run -it -v $(pwd):/ext-mount --rm jtgasper3/shibboleth-idp init-idp.sh
 ```

 > This downloads the base image, if it does not already exists, creates a temporary container, and exports the new configuration to the local (Docker Host) file system.
 After the process completes, the temporary Docker container is deleted as it is no longer needed.